anthonymetzler/portfolio/README.md

 This is personal resume website ([ametzler.com](http://ametzler.com)).
-The application is written in React and it utilizes a JSON resume and Material-UI components.
+The application is written in React, which utilizes a JSON resume and Material-UI components.
 When deployed the site is hosted on GitHub pages.